 FHA lenders can offer borrowers good terms including a low down payment—as low as 3.5% of the purchase price.
 This type of loan is often easier to qualify for than a conventional mortgage and anyone can apply.
 Borrowers with a FICO credit score as low as around 500 might be eligible for an FHA loan.
 But FHA loans have a maximum loan limit that varies depending on the average cost of housing in a given region.

-Borrowers must pay MIP.
 With an FHA loan, borrowers have to pay MIP (mortgage insurance premium) as part of the loan.
 (Conventional mortgages have PMI, while FHA loans have MIP.)
 The premiums that borrowers pay contribute to the Mutual Mortgage Insurance Fund.
 FHA draws from this fund to pay lenders' claims when borrowers default.
-(Learn about the difference between conventional, FHA, and VA loans.)

-Under federal law, most homeowners—including those with FHA loans—get 120 days to try to work out an alternative to foreclosure before the foreclosure can begin.
+Federal law provides time for the loss mitigation process before a foreclosure can start.
+Under federal law, most homeowners, including those with FHA loans, get 120 days to try to work out an alternative to foreclosure before the foreclosure can begin.
 But if you’re not able to work out one of the options above or another loss mitigation option, the foreclosure will start.

-FHA loan foreclosures are no different than foreclosures of other types of loans.
-The foreclosure process is set by state law.
+FHA loan foreclosures are generally the same as foreclosures of other types of loans.
+The process is set by state law.
 So, you’ll get whatever foreclosure notices your loan contract and state law requires.
-(Get an overview of your state’s foreclosure procedures in our State Foreclosure Laws area.)

 If you need help dealing with your loan servicer, want more information about different ways to avoid foreclosure, or are seeking information about how to fight a foreclosure, consider talking to a foreclosure attorney.
 If you can't afford a lawyer, a HUD-approved housing counselor is another useful resource of information.